 Pholey et al. v.
-KDF Post Street: Housing rights lawsuit on behalf of low income tenants whose Tenderloin apartment building is in abysmal condition and lacks basic security.
+KDF Post Street: Housing rights lawsuit on behalf of low income tenants whose Tenderloin apartment building was in abysmal condition and lacked basic security.
 SETTLED.

 De Nies v.
 Hong: The plaintiff, a vulnerable, mentally disabled person, was illegally locked out of his rental unit and his personal possessions thrown away.
 SETTLED.

 In re Aguirre: In 2012, César Aguirre was wrongfully convicted of felony vandalism arising from an Occupy Oakland demonstration, after a trial in which the prosecution failed to disclose numerous police body camera videos and reports that contradicted the testimony of the sole prosecution eyewitness against César.
 Rachel Lederman and co-counsel Brian McComas have been fighting for six years to overturn César’s conviction based on the unconstitutional suppression of exculpatory evidence.
 The case is currently pending in federal court.